 - Dubai to Umm al Quwain

-We’d only recommend driving your own hire car in the UAE if you are a confident driver.
-Outside of the city you will largely find wide open freeways, but driving in Dubai in particular you need to be a strong and confident driver.
+We’d only recommend driving your own hire car in the UAE if you are confident.
+Outside of the city, you will largely find wide open freeways, but driving in Dubai, in particular, you need to be a strong and confident driver.
 (Vehicles drive on the right, steering wheel on the left).

 Stay in Family-Friendly Accommodation